davestephens/ansible-nas/docs/overview.md

 The easiest way to take Ansible-NAS for a spin is in a virtual machine, for instance in [VirtualBox](https://www.virtualbox.org/).
 You'll want to create three virtual hard drives for testing: One of the actual NAS, and the two others to create a mirrored ZFS pool.
-A virtual machine will probably not be happy or fast, but this will let you experiment with installing, configuring, and running a complete system.
+This will let you experiment with installing, configuring, and running a complete system.